 Status Bar shows state of connection to the power source.
-Clicking on it will and toggle connections status between
+Clicking on it will toggle connections status between and connected and CONNECTED and Refresh button may be used when continuous updates are off to refresh the display

-- C Refresh button may be used when continuous updates are off to refresh the display - o Click to download a .png image of the virtual LCD display.
+Click to download a .png image of the virtual LCD display.